Our therapists

 I spent the following two years working at a local preschool.
 During this time, I had the privilege of observing and learning alongside an OT on a regular basis.
 This season was filled with playing tag on the playground and learning how the mission of occupational therapy aligns with my own values and strengths.
 I developed a passion for this profession and this population and decided to pursue a career as an OT.

 I attended Milligan University and graduated with my master’s in occupational therapy in 2022.
 Throughout my clinical fieldwork, I gained experience in working with individuals with a variety of different needs and abilities, including those with ASD, SPD, developmental delays, and feeding difficulties.
-I am so grateful and excited to promote participation, wellness, and life to the fullest in our community.
+I’m truly grateful and excited to help foster participation, support wellness, and inspire living life to the fullest in our community.

 I currently live in Brevard, where I like to go on walks with my husband and our dog, spend time in the woods, laugh with friends, wander around the library, and drink strong coffee.